maazadeeb/blog/src/pages/articles/2019-01-06---how-to-create-an-autoclose-modal/index.md

   - "Javascript"
   - "HTML"
   - "HowTo"
-description: "TODO"
+description: Have you ever wondered how dialogs, menus and other UI elements that seem to popup on the screen, have this behavior of closing automatically when you click outside them?
+Many people refer to it as an "autoclose" functionality.
+So, let's learn how to create an autoclose modal.
 ---

 Have you ever wondered how dialogs, menus and other UI elements that seem to popup on the screen, have this behavior of closing automatically when you click outside them?
 Many people refer to it as an "autoclose" functionality.
 So, let's learn how to create an autoclose modal.
-We'll be doing it in vanilla JavaScript and you can implement the same using your framework of choice.
+We'll be doing it in vanilla JavaScript, but you can implement the same using your framework of choice.

 ## The DOM